pwcremin/pwcremin.github.io/_posts/2017-03-17-learn-bluemix-devops.markdown

 <br>
 <br>

 Commit your change, push it, and then quickly jump to your Delivery Pipeline window.
-The pipeline recognizes that there is a new commit and kick off the build and deploy stages.
+The pipeline recognizes that there is a new commit and kicks off the build and deploy stages.
 Here you would also want to add a stage for running test cases so that every commit to your repo gets tested.

 <br>
 <br>